ianhorswill/DPGD/Source/10 Introduction/30 Declarative programming examples/10 examples grammar.md

 pagetitle: Grammars
 ---

 A formal grammar is a set of rules that define the syntax of a language.
 Most commonly, these are variations on **context-free grammars**.
-They specify a set of possible possible phrase types and templates for how a given type of phrase can be constructed from other phrases.
+They specify a set of possible phrase types and templates for how a given type of phrase can be constructed from other phrases.

 ## Text generation